kgsensei/BlooketHack/README.md

 - - Racing              (Tested - Working)
 - - Classic             (Untested - TBD)
 - Easy to use
+- User Friendly
 - Undetectable (So Far)

 If any features or game modes are requested, I will try to add them.
 Please put suggestions in my [Discord Server](https://discord.gg/tPPwXqhutJ).

 ## How To Use
+- 1. First you must download python 3.7, you can do that from [This Link](https://www.python.org/downloads/release/python-377/).
-- 1. To use this cheat you must download the code.
+- 2. Second you must download the code here on GitHub.
-- 2. Open command prompt and change to working directory.
-- 3. Type `python main.py` to run the hack.
+- 3. Third you need to extract the files from the `.zip` you downloaded.
-- 4. Enter the game pin and the name you want to go by.
-- 5. Run and wait.
-When the program prompts, press enter.
+- 4. Finally, just double click the `main.py` file.

 ## If There Are Issues
 If there are issues make sure you are running the hack with `Python 3.x`.
 I use `Python 3.7.7`.

-Install required packages using the `pip` command.
-Here are the commands you must run to install everything required.
+Install required packages using the `pip` command, they should autoinstall but just in case.
 - Python Selenium: `pip install selenium`
 - Python SeleniumWire: `pip install selenium-wire`
+- Python Colorama: `pip install colorama`

-Also make sure that the chrome webdriver that is matched with your chrome version is in the same working directory of the `main.py` file.
+Make sure that the chrome webdriver is matched with your chrome version and is in the same directory of the `main.py` file.

 You can get a chrome webdriver from [HERE](https://chromedriver.chromium.org/).

 It's also very important the name of the webdriver is this: `chromedriver.exe`.
 It should be that be default but if not change the name.

 ## To Report Issues
-If you want to report and issue or get help please open a GitHub issue before doing anything else.
-Please wait at least 24 hours before contacting me personally.
+If you want to report and issue or get help you can open a GitHub issue or join my discord server: [HERE](https://discord.gg/tPPwXqhutJ).

 #### What To Include In My Report
 Please include the following if you are reporting an issue.
 - 1. A detailed description of what happened.
 - 2. A screenshot or copy of the error message.
 - 3. The platform your working on. (ex; Linux)
-- 4. The libraries you have installed (Not always needed).
-- 5. The python version your using or have installed.
+- 4. The python version your using or have installed.
-Please try to solve the issues on your own first, it makes you a better problem solver and helps your brain out a lot.

 ## To Copy:
 Don't copy unless you are actually going to made changes to the project.
 Give me credit too ofc.
 If you want to work together my work email is `ceojeremy@rainydais.com`.
-Feel free to get in touch.

-###### Hey, this code was developed by kgsensei by the way.
-This is here just in case someone steals the code and changes the top three lines.
+#### Copyright (c) 2021 kgsensei.
+All rights reserved.